Swedish Airport Security Advises Girls to Alert Them With a Spoon

-Gothenburg officials advise girls to hide the spoon in order to alert airport security.
+Gothenburg officials advise girls to hide a spoon in their underwear to set off metal detectors.

 By Emma Batha

 LONDON, May 21 (Thomson Reuters Foundation) — A Swedish city is advising girls who fear being taken abroad for forced marriage or female genital mutilation (FGM) to tuck a spoon in their underwear before going through airport security.

 Take Action: Tell World Leaders to Stop Child Marriage for Good

 Airport staff in Gothenburg have been told how to respond in such circumstances, said Katarina Idegard, who is in charge of tackling honour-based violence in Sweden's second-biggest city.

 "The spoon will trigger metal detectors when you go through security checks," she told the Thomson Reuters Foundation.
 "You will be taken aside and you can then talk to staff in private.

 "It is a last chance to sound the alarm," Idegard added.